riverhuang1107/everai_documentation/CLI Reference/en/everai_configmap.md

 everai configmap update --from-file test-configmap.yml test-configmap
 ```

-After `everai configmap update` is executed, applications using the ConfigMap name will update relevant configuration parameters.
+After `everai configmap update` is executed, applications using this updated ConfigMap will update relevant policies.
 For example, if you update `min_workers` from 1 to 2, the system will expand the minimum number of running workers for the related applications to 2.

 **Usage**:
 ```bash